Richard-Lee123/Pandas-Challenge/README.md

 After analyzing all of this data I can come to three conclusions just by observing these tables.
 Firstly I can conclude that majority of the playerbase is Male, and that is where majority of the purchases are coming from.
 With almost 85% of players being male and almost $2,000.00 coming from this gender group.
 Secondly I would say that if we graphed the age demographics we would be able to see a bell curve, where majority of the player base are teenagers to 30 year old players.
 Any further than that on either sides of the age range and we will see a more dramatic decline in players base.
+The Third and last observation is that the average spending is around $3.00 to $5.00 for the top spenders, which is roughly the same as the top 5 most popular items in the game to buy.
+From this it looks like the top spenders are willing to spend $5.00 on in game purchases on average.